Bergen City, New Jersey: History

+In 1866, Library Hall was built and served as the town hall for Bergen Township, then later as Bergen City, before annexation.
+Library Hall has been preserved and is now a residential building.

 On May 2, 1870, both Bergen City and Hudson City were annexed by Jersey City.
-Bergen City roughly corresponds with the southern part of Journal Square and the Bergen-Lafayette neighborhoods.
+Bergen City roughly corresponds with the southern part of Journal Square, part of the West Side (West Bergen) and the Bergen-Lafayette neighborhoods.